Differentiate Your Company From your Competitors

-2. Select the right competitors against which to position your products/services.
+2. Select the right competitors against which to position your products/services against.

-Without completing the first step in our four-step process (Identifying the real customers) effective differentiation can’t be achieved.
+Without completing the first step in our four-step process (identifying the real customers), effective differentiation cannot be achieved.

-Although most executives know and agree with this, very few are able to complete the analysis necessary to lead to decisions they can trust.
+Although most executives know and agree with this, very few are able to complete the analysis necessary to arrive at market selection decisions they can trust.

-Bringing in an outside party to conduct this analysis–working with Leadership Team–is one of the most effective ways to drive these two acts of selection to successful closure within a reasonable amount of time.
+Bringing in an outside party to conduct this analysis while working with the Leadership Team is one of the most effective ways to complete the strategy phase quickly and with certainty.